ARMmbed/mbed-os-5-docs/docs/index.md

 ## Where to start

 The easiest way to work with mbed OS is using one of our development tools.
-We've set up an example that you can try with each tool:
+We've set up an example, [Blinky](getting_started/first_program.md), that you can try on each of the tools.

+## Development tools

 * Our offline development tool is the [mbed CLI](dev_tools/cli.md), a command line tool.
 This requires having a toolchain installed on your computer.
 * Our online IDEs let you write and build applications using just a web browser and USB connection.
 You can choose between our in-house [mbed Online Compiler](dev_tools/online_comp.md) and [mbed Studio](dev_tools/studio.md), which is based on the Cloud9 IDE.